-The space between each plane.
+Set a distance between each plane.

-The width is calculated based on the input height and the pixel dimensions of the image.
-For example, with the default Height of 1, an image of 800 × 600 will have a calculated width of 1 / 600 × 800 or 1.33 units.
+The size of the plane will be set based on the height value set in Height.
+The width will be set in direct ratio to the height value.
+For example, with the default height value of 1 m, an image of 800 × 600 pixels will have a width of 1 / 600 × 800 or 1.33 m.

 - Camera Relative

-With this option you can set the rotation of the plane.
+Set the rotation of the plane.

-- Main Axis
+- Main Axis:

-- Face Camera
+- Face Camera:

-- Z- (Down), Y-, X-, Z+ (Up), Y+, X+
+- Z- (Down), Y-, X-, Z+ (Up), Y+, X+:

 - Track Camera